 A couple of years ago I created a Gluten Free Brownie Recipe, but I wanted to ensure that I addressed the needs of those who are dairy-free, as well.
 Therefore, I created this gluten free dairy free brownies recipe.
 Now that I have, I must say, these turned out incredible!
 I hope you enjoy them as much as I did.
-I don’t if my husband will see any of this batch since he’s out of town on business.
+I don’t know if my husband will see any of this batch since he’s out of town on business.
 And that is very much unlike me.
 Brownies are his favorite gluten free dessert, or any dessert, for that matter.
 I know he’ll love these, and he’s not 100% gluten free!
 He’s only gluten free by default (me being gluten free).
 Enjoy!

 A light, yet fudgey, gluten free dairy free brownies recipe that your friends and family will never know are gluten free!